cran/nanonext/README.md

 R binding for NNG (Nanomsg Next Gen), a successor to ZeroMQ.
 NNG is a socket library providing high-performance scalability protocols, implementing a cross-platform standard for messaging and communications.
-Serves as a concurrency framework that can be used for building distributed applications.
+Serves as a concurrency framework for building distributed applications, utilising ‘Aio’ objects which automatically resolve upon completion of asynchronous operations.

 Designed for performance and reliability, the NNG library is written in C and {nanonext} is a lightweight wrapper depending on no other